 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-This course is delivered in three terms of ten weeks each.
+This course, including the Foundation Year, is delivered in three terms of ten weeks each.
 In each term, you study 40 credits usually comprised of either one or two modules.
-At Level 6, the dissertation module will be delivered alongside other modules.
+In Year 3 (Level 6), the dissertation module will be delivered alongside other modules.

 Independent learning is an important part of this course.
-You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material on the University’s VLE, using the University’s library, working with peers and preparing work for assessment.
+You should expect to spend an average of 30 to 34 hours per week on independent study (28 hours per week during the Foundation Year), which might include following asynchronous learning material on the University’s Virtual Learning Environment, using the University’s library, working with peers and preparing work for your assessments.

 Entry Requirements